Common Steam Boiler Problems

 6. Corrosion Within the Boiler System

-Typically, corrosion stems from a chemical reaction of the boiler water with the material of the pipes or tank.
-This situation may happen from too much dissolved oxygen in the boiler water, an improper pH level or dissolved solids.
+Corrosion forms during a chemical reaction between boiler water and the pipe or tank material.
+Some common reasons for corrosion include too much dissolved oxygen, dissolved solids or an improper pH level.
 A qualified water treatment professional will know the type of chemicals to use to protect your boiler from this type of damage.
 Preventing corrosion is essential to preserving the integrity of the system.
 Plus, by preventing corrosion, you also avoid leaks caused by chemical damage to your boiler system.

 Vital boiler water treatment equipment includes the following monitoring devices:

-• Boiler probes take measures of the boiler water, including tank level, pH and more.
-The information from the probes goes to the controller to adjust chemical additions.
+• Boiler probes: Boiler probes measure boiler water, including tank level, pH and more.
+The information from the probes is sent to the controller to adjust chemical additions.

-• Corrosion coupon racks find the rate of corrosion in your boiler system without opening pipes by using one of these coupon racks.
+• Corrosion coupon rack: A corrosion coupon rack measures the rate of corrosion in your boiler system without opening pipes.
+Specifically, it works by measuring the weight loss of coupons over a set period.

 Additionally, boiler equipment includes controllers to meter out the appropriate levels of boiler water treatment chemicals.
 These pieces of equipment make the work of measuring and administering water treatment products easier, keeping the system cleaner for longer.